beego/beedoc/en-US/module/context.md

 - Is

   Test if it's a http method.
-E.g.: `Is('GET')` will return true or false
+E.g.: `Is("GET")` will return true or false

 - IsAjax